 When you exclude Accor, only a few hotel programs allow miles transfers from airlines:

-Earning Credit Card Points is a Better Option
+Earning Credit Card Points Is a Better Option

 So far, we've covered transferring points between airlines (rarely possible), transferring hotel points to airline miles (generally not worth it), and transferring airline miles to hotel points (usually even worse value).
-However, there's one more type of points transfer we need to discuss — and it's our favorite: transferring bank points to airlines/hotels.
+However, there's one more type of points transfer we need to discuss—and it's our favorite: transferring bank points to airlines/hotels.

 - Mimics elite perks: With premium travel rewards credit cards, you can score some of the benefits of airline elite status, like airport lounge access.